 Recipe FAQs

-If the caramel mixture has not cooked long enough, caramel puff corn can become sticky.
+If the caramel mixture has not cooked long enough, caramel coating can become sticky.
 Be sure to cook the caramel mixture for the full five minutes to avoid sticky caramel corn.

 Yes!
 Place caramel puff corn into freezer bags and pop it in the freezer.